PalisadoesFoundation/talawa-api/src/typeDefs/README.md

         }

         """
-        This is the graphQL input type of the input required for creating a user.
+        This is the graphQL input type of the input required for updating a user.
         """
         input UpdateUserInput{
             """